best-practice-and-impact/govspeakr/README.md

 [![Travis build status](https://travis-ci.org/best-practice-and-impact/govspeakr.svg?branch=master)](https://travis-ci.org/best-practice-and-impact/govspeakr)
 <!-- badges: end -->

-> **WARNING**: Please note that this package is currently under development.
+> **APLHA**: Please note that this package is currently in early development.
 To be updated when this package is ready for use, or to contribute, please get in touch.

 ## What is govspeakr?